gwylimblackburn/genomic_clines_input/README.md

 # genomic_clines_input
-R script by Blackburn et al. (2017) to translate SNP data into input files for genomic clines analysis with the software BGC (Gompert and Buerkle 2011).
+An R script by Blackburn et al. (2017) to convert SNP data into input for the genomic clines software BGC (Gompert and Buerkle 2011).

 Notes: